A Three-Phase Course

 Helps develop your personal skills to communicate, justify ideas, and to understand and respond collaboratively to other perspectives and needs

 Provides insight into perspectives and activities of other disciplines connected to collection preservation

 Enhances your ability to manage and facilitate change

 Develops new contacts and strengthens your existing contacts within and beyond your institution

 Foster cooperation, communication, and understanding within the institution

-Demonstrated commitment to sustainable environmental practice
+Contribute to organizational commitments to sustainable environmental practice

-Strengthened internal and external networks
+Strengthen internal and external networks

 Vincent Beltran, Getty Conservation Institute